 Key takeaways from these B2B eCommerce trends

-eCommerce will continue to grow in the remainder of 2019 and throughout 2020.
+eCommerce will continue to grow in 2019, throughout 2020 leave its mark on B2B eCommerce trends 2021.
 This will be true for B2C and B2B companies.

 Delivering what buyers want with an omni-channel approach will be key.
 Customer engagement may be through personalized and targeted emails, videos on social media or through webinars and podcasts.
 Voice search and the mobile experience will be key differentiators between those that succeed and those that struggle with B2B eCommerce.

 Companies that successfully digitize their operations will find their entire organizations transform.
 And this transformation will be for the better as they reap higher sales and profitability than their analog counterparts.